-May 18, 2020
+August 27, 2020

-The Honorable Phil Mendelson, Chairman Council of the District of Columbia 1350 Pennsylvania Avenue, NW Washington, DC 20004
+The Honorable Donald J. Trump President of the United States 1600 Pennsylvania Avenue, NW Washington, DC 20500

-Dear Chairman Mendelson:
+Dear President Trump:

-On behalf of the residents of the District of Columbia, I am pleased to submit to you the proposed District of Columbia Fiscal Year 2021 Proposed Budget and Financial Plan, DC HOPE (Health Opportunity Prosperity Equity).
-Included in this submission, you will find the "Fiscal Year 2021 Local Budget Act of 2020," the "Fiscal Year 2021 Federal Portion Budget Request Act of 2020," the "Fiscal Year 2021 Budget Support Act of 2020," the "Fiscal Year 2020 Revised Local Budget Emergency Act of 2020," the "Fiscal Year 2020 Revised Local Budget Temporary Act of 2020," and the "Fiscal Year 2020 Revised Local Budget Emergency Declaration Resolution of 2020".

-Despite a substantial loss of revenue due to the global coronavirus pandemic, the Fiscal Year 2021 budget proposal continues to make significant investments in District residents.
-This budget supports the priorities and values of our residents by making critical investments in our public health infrastructure, affordable housing, and public schools.
-With a focus on health, opportunity, prosperity, and equity, this budget provides a sense of hope that even in times of unprecedented crisis, we can live up to our DC values and provide every Washingtonian with a fair shot at pathways to the middle class.
+On behalf of the residents of the District of Columbia, I am pleased to transmit to you the District of Columbia Fiscal Year 2021 Budget and Financial Plan, DC HOPE (Health Opportunity Prosperity Equity).
+Despite a substantial loss of revenue due to the coronavirus global pandemic, the Fiscal Year 2021 budget proposal continues to make significant investments in District residents.
+This budget supports the functions of our all-in-one city, county, and state government as well as the priorities and values of our residents by making critical investments in our public health infrastructure, affordable housing, and public schools.

-In just a few short months, this pandemic has created many challenges for our community and has laid bare distressing health disparities that exist across our nation and within our community.
-We know that these disparities are the result of generations of discriminatory policies and systems that negatively affect the health and well-being of people of color.
-This budget recognizes that in order to build a healthier, more equitable, and more resilient city, we must improve our health care system while also addressing the social determinants that drive health outcomes.
+Over the last six months, the pandemic has created many challenges for our community and has laid bare distressing disparities that exist across our nation and within our community.
+We know that these disparities are the result of generations of discriminatory policies and systems that negatively affect the health and economic well-being of people of color.
+This budget recognizes that in order to build a healthier, more equitable, and more resilient Washington, DC, we must improve our health care system while also addressing the social determinants that drive health outcomes.